JZXXX/Semi-SDP/README.md

 python3 main.py train UnlabelGraphParserNetwork  --force --config_file $CONFIGFILE
 ```
 `CONFIGFILE` contains all hyperparameters of the model.
 By default, if the save directory already exists, you'll get a prompt warning you that the system will delete it if you continue and giving you one last chance to opt-out.
 If you are debugging or want to run the program in the background, add the `--force` flag. <br> Our model was trained with [Glove](https://nlp.stanford.edu/projects/glove) embedding.
+To train with the unlabeled data, note the parameters in `Flag` subsection in the config file.
+Set `fix_label_data=True` under the `Flag` and the 'labeled_num' means how many sentences are there in your training set.
+For other parameters that need to be modified, please refer to the paper and code.

 ### Parsing
 The trained model can be run by calling